 5. Her Skills are Limited

-This almost goes without saying, but in the excitement of planning a baby photography session it’s easy to forget how this impacts photos.
+This almost goes without saying, but in the excitement of planning an infant photography session, it’s easy to forget how this impacts photos.
 Since newborns have very little muscle control, it may be possible to pose them on their back or cross their feet while they are sleeping, but don’t expect to be able to do this while they’re awake.

 6. His Awareness is Limited, Too